Home » Recipe Index » Asian Snack Recipes – Sweet & Savory Snack Ideas » Easy Lemper Ayam (Indonesian Sticky Rice with Chicken Filling)

 Pro Tips

-• Toast the banana leaves before wrapping.
-Toast them quickly over a flame to soften and make them easier to wrap without cracking.
+• Toast the banana leaves before wrapping — Quickly pass them over a flame or warm pan to soften them and prevent cracking while wrapping.

-Lemper Ayam is best enjoyed warm, when the banana leaf aroma is at its peak and the sticky rice is soft and tender.
-You can serve it just as it is.
+Lemper Ayam is best enjoyed warm, when the banana leaf aroma is at its peak and the sticky rice stays soft and tender.
+Serve it on its own for breakfast, afternoon tea, or whenever you want a satisfying savory snack.

 What is Lemper Ayam?